ocaml/dune/doc/explanation/preprocessing.rst

 It has several advantages: it only invokes the preprocessor once per file, and the preprocessed code is reused between dependency analysis and different kinds of compilation.
-Also, when several preprocessors use ``ppxlib``, they can be combined in preprocessing program that traverses the AST only once.
+Also, when several preprocessors use ``ppxlib``, they can be combined in a preprocessing program that traverses the AST only once.

 However, some specific code generators or preprocessors require direct access to the compilation artefacts of their dependencies.
 Therefore they